ADVANCED FUNDAMENTAL ANALYSIS OF SHARES

 Why should we calculate this ratio?
 With this ratio, we can get an overview of how much it costs to investors relative to per unit sale

-• If EV/S ratio is higher, then it’s considered that the company is a higher valuation and it’s not a good bet for investments because investors won’t be getting any immediate benefit out of this investment.
+• If the EV/S ratio is higher, then it’s considered that the company has a higher valuation and it’s not a good bet for investments because investors won’t be getting any immediate benefit out of this investment.

-• If EV/S ratio is lower, then it’s considered that the company is undervalued and investors consider for the buyer at a fair price of the stock.
+• If the EV/S ratio is lower, then it’s considered that the company is undervalued and investors consider the buyer at a fair price of the stock.

 When considering sales, it is net sales, not gross sales.
 A gross sale is a figure which is inclusive of the sales discount and sales returns.
 Here we take the net sales for this calculation.